COSC3020/theory-vs-practice-aijun-hall-uwyo/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-The machine running the algorithm could be subject to hardware limitations as mentioned at the top, such as bottlenecks in ram, or other programs running alongside this algorithm hogging resources.
+The machine running the algorithm could be subject to hardware limitations.
+In a scenario where at smaller input sizes, the algorithm fits comfortable in cache or RAM, but at 10,000 elements it exceeds memory thresholds, this could force the system to swap data to disk or cause more frequent garbage collection.
+This is an example of a runtime being dramatically slowed down by something that wouldn't manifest at lower input sizes.

 The binary search tree might also not be balanced, which would result in the assumption of `O(h) = O(log(n))` being incorrect.
+In the case of an unbalanced binary tree, we would see an assumption of `O(h) = O(n)` since an unbalanced tree is essentially the same datastructure as a linked list.

 The search algorithm itself within the binary search tree complete implementation might not be written as efficiently as possible, and could be using a different, worse time complexity to index and search for elements within the tree.